Pauline Mills McGibbon: Career

 A lifelong volunteer and supporter of the arts, McGibbon became president of the Dominion Drama Festival from 1957 to 1959.
-She volunteered for years including national president of the Imperial Order of the Daughters of the Empire from 1963 to 1965.
+She volunteered for years including national president of the Imperial Order Daughters of the Empire from 1963 to 1965.
 She was the first woman to lead such organizations as the Canadian Conference of the Arts (1972).

 McGibbon served as chancellor, and first female in those roles, of the universities of Toronto (1971–1974) and Guelph (1977–1983).

 Appointed by prime minister Pierre Trudeau, McGibbon was installed as the first female Lieutenant Governor of Ontario on 17 January 1974, and thus became the first female governor in the country.
 (The first female Lieutenant Governor in the Commonwealth was Dame Hilda Bynoe, Governor of Grenada 1968–1974.)
 She held the office until 1980.
 A particular focus of her mandate was the arts in Ontario.
 This was her first salaried employment, due to the support of her husband which had enabled her to devote much time to voluntary work.
 Of her annual $35 000 salary, she gave back the money other than for $200 a month which at her husband's request went into a retirement savings plan.

 Additional to her benevolent work, McGibbon was an active member of the business community, and served as director on companies in Canada such as IBM Canada Limited, Imasco, Mercedes-Benz, and George Weston Limited.

 From 1980 McGibbon was a director of Massey Hall and Roy Thomson Hall.
 She also served as chairman, and their first female chair of the National Arts Centre in Ottawa (1980), and honorary colonel of 25 (Toronto) Service Battalion and No. 7 Cadet Corps of Saint Thomas.

 During her life, McGibbon was also the governor of the Upper Canada College.
+In 1984-85, McGibbon also served on the Board of Patrons of the now-defunct Grenville Christian College, the subject of “Born and Razed”, a memoir about the abuses perpetrated by the owners and staff.
+The College was closed in 2007 when publication of allegations of abuse led to declined enrollment.
+The College lost a class action lawsuit brought against it citing those abuses in 2020.